flip-dots/home-assistant.io/source/_integrations/hue_ble.markdown

 ha_integration_type: integration
 ---

-The **Hue BLE** {% term integration %} allows you to control your Phillips Hue Bluetooth lights with Home Assistant.
+The **Hue BLE** {% term integration %} allows you to control your Philips Hue Bluetooth lights with Home Assistant.

 ## Initial setup